-Addendum TEA Certification Stipulations Attached to M.Ed. -- School Counseling - 1.
-Applicants must be formally admitted to the Graduate Education program. - 2.
+TEA Certification Stipulations Attached to M.Ed. -- School Counseling

+- 1. Applicants must be formally admitted to the Graduate Education program. - 2.
 Applicants must have a 3.00 GPA on the graduate level to enter Education program. - 3.
 Students must provide copies of teacher service records showing two years teaching experience in a Texas accredited and approved school prior to beginning the program and Texas Educator Certification. - 4.
 Students must complete a field-based supervised practicum. - 5.
 All applicants will be required to take and pass the TExES test for the School Counseling Certificate in which they are seeking certification before completion of the program.

-Additional Academic Polices and Advising Points pertaining to the Degree - 1.
-Completing a M.Ed. from the Harrison Graduate School does not guarantee eligibility for the School Counseling Certification program or state certification candidacy.
+Additional Academic Polices and Advising Points pertaining to the Degree

+- 1. Completing a M.Ed. from the Harrison Graduate School does not guarantee eligibility for the School Counseling Certification program or state certification candidacy.
 Students must complete all certification requirements stipulated in this catalog and through advisement with the Certification Officer. - 2.
 SAGU does not offer dual track or dual specialization options within a major (M.Ed., M.S., M.A.) on the graduate level.
 Students may take course work from another track if it is available and their degree plan allows.
 These courses will appear on their transcript along with their required course work.
 Unless they file a change of major, both their diploma and transcript will list the track/specialization they initially indicated.
 However, upon earning a Master of Education degree, a student is eligible to apply as a post-graduate student and complete course work required for additional certifications. - 3.
+Students interested in becoming a Licensed Professional Counselor (LPC) will need to reach out to the School Counseling Program Coordinator for additional information. - 4.
 Students who change tracks/specializations or majors after taking 12 hours of graduate course work towards another specialization or major will need to take courses for their new specializations or majors as they become available.
 In these circumstances, SAGU is not obligated to bring up courses irregularly to satisfy students' intended graduation date from their previous specialization or major.